 What happens when there is no clear answer.
 You don’t know what to do.
 What’s at stake?
 Your reputation.
 The future health of your client.
-Your peer, friend, colleague in distress.
+Your peer, friend, or colleague in distress.
 This entry concerns itself with connecting with your gut and understanding your instincts when it comes to treatment and mental health care.

-There is no scientific method for doing this & this entry is based on my experience as a peer, professional and problem solver.
+There is no scientific method for doing this & this entry is based on my experience as a peer, professional, and problem solver.

 We all have questions in our lives that have no clear resolution.
 As professionals and people living out our natural lives when we enter the unknown.

 Our instincts tell us how to navigate the unknown when all other information and experience fails us.
 It drives treatment forward through the dark annals of the unknown and creates solutions when there are no answers.